-Whichever, chances are you’re unlikely to be the obscurist 80s indie weirdo, since Pulp had arguably the strangest career path in modern pop.
-Most bands bang out one hype-gobbling debut album, another one pretty much the same but with more moaning about British Airways legroom on it, a third that tries to go dubstep on kazoos and they’re back on the bins by twenty-four.
-Some make progressively more legendary albums until one day they find themselves taking tea with Nelson Mandela and they instantly turn shit for a decade or so.
-But very few piss about being a freaky Felt for FIFTEEN YEARS before discovering their inner synth-pop sex Pepperami and making millions.
+Whichever, chances are you’re unlikely to be an obscurist 80s indie weirdo since Pulp had arguably the strangest career path in modern pop.
+Most bands bang out one hype-gobbling debut album, another one pretty much the same but with more moaning about British Airways legroom on it, a third that tries to go dubstep on kazoos and then they’re back on the bins by album 24.
+But very few piss about being a freaky Felt for 15 YEARS before discovering their inner synth-pop sex Peperami and making millions.

 A floaty, flirty and occasionally flutey amalgam of Smiths jangle and whimsical psychedelic pop, ‘It’ is far more endearing and assured than it deserves to be.
 Jarvis’s voice is richer than his clunky warbles on ‘Freaks’ and for all the inadvisable echoes of Johnny Hates Jazz and Spandau Ballet it oozes a raw acoustic charm, invents The Magnetic Fields on ‘Looking For Life’ and is undoubtedly the most melodically consistent Pulp album of the 80s.
 I.e., it doesn’t have Russell Senior snarling about two-headed cats all over it like something out of a Sheffield Psychoville.